raatiniemi/me/content/thoughts/linker-rust-tracing.md

 was dissatisfied with the runtime performance of the application.
 This caused me to spend some additional time to attempt to resolve the performance issues.

-In order to resolve performance issues in a methotical way you need to know where the issues are, otherwise you might optimize parts of the code that is not even the bottleneck.
+In order to resolve performance issues in a methodical way you need to know where the issues are, otherwise you might optimize parts of the code that is not even the bottleneck.